 A different picture emerges along the equator.
-The zonal SSH dipole in O025-HC (Fig. 9a) is related to positive anomalies in the eastern basin, which are amplified by buoyancy fluxes (Fig. 9eb).
-The steric anomalies are dominated by their thermosteric component (Fig. 9b,e), triggered by positive heatflux heat flux anomalies that evolve throughout the zonal extent of the basin after mid-1997 and early 1998 (Fig. 9f).
-Precipitation anomalies between mid-1997 and mid-1998 (Fig. 9d) are even stronger at the equator than at 10° S but steric SSH anomalies in the central basin are weaker, and we do not find a pronounced zonal propagation of these anomalies.
+The zonal SSH dipole in O025-HC (Fig. 8a) is related to positive anomalies in the eastern basin, which are amplified by buoyancy fluxes (Fig. 8c).
+The steric anomalies are dominated by their thermosteric component (Fig. 8b,e), triggered by positive heatflux anomalies that evolve throughout the zonal extent of the basin after mid-1997 and early 1998 (Fig. 8f).
+Precipitation anomalies between mid-1997 and mid-1998 (Fig. 8d) are even stronger at the equator than at 10° S but steric SSH anomalies in the central basin are weaker and we do not find a pronounced zonal propagation of these anomalies.
 A possible reason is that sea level and thermocline depth expressions of Rossby waves are stronger off the equator, rendering signals of zonal propagation weaker on the equator.
-Another possible reason concerns the monthly resolution of the model output, which is insufficient to show the adjustment process associated with the eastward propagation of Kelvin waves.
+Another possible reason concerns the monthly resolution of the model output which is insufficient to show the adjustment process associated with the eastward propagation of Kelvin waves.
 Given phase speeds of 2.8 m s-1 for the first baroclinic mode (Gill, 1982), Kelvin waves would take about 45 days to cross the distance between the dateline and the American west coast.

 In summary, positive SSH anomalies appear to be induced by buoyancy flux anomalies in the tropical Pacific during the peak of the El Niño event.
 Precipitation anomalies and collocated halosteric SSH anomalies suggest that fresh water fluxes play an important part in this mechanism.
 Off-equatorial SSH anomalies propagate westward as Rossby waves and counteract the negative SSH anomalies in the western tropical Pacific.
-Although, as pointed out with respect to Fig. 6, the relative contribution of halosteric and thermosteric anomalies varies over time, we find this mechanism to be relevant during most El Niño events and not only in the particular year shown here.

-5 Summary and conclusion
+190 4 Summary and conclusion

 We used a global ocean model to run a set of sensitivity experiments to determine the impact of ocean-atmosphere buoyancy fluxes on interannual to decadal SSH variability in the tropical Pacific.
 As expected, wind stress variability, associated with the major basin-scale climate modes, is the most important driver of SSH variability in the region, causing the well known zonal dipole with opposing tendencies of SLC in the western and eastern parts of the tropical Pacific.
-We find that SSH variability due to buoyancy fluxes is generally small but not negligible, with the strongest contributions around 10° N/S and a maximum in standard deviation of 2 cm in the central portion of the south Pacific.
+We find that SSH variability due to buoyancy fluxes is generally small but not negligible, with strongest contributions around 10° N/S and a maximum in standard deviation of 2 cm in the central portion of the south Pacific.